 Moore is a somewhat small town located in the state of South Carolina.
 With a population of 16,083 people and three constituent neighborhoods, Moore is the 28th largest community in South Carolina.

 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Moore who work in management occupations (13.69%), office and administrative support (11.03%), and sales jobs (10.19%).
+There are especially a lot of people living in Moore who work in office and administrative support (11.73%), sales jobs (11.56%), and management occupations (9.76%).

-As is often the case in a small town, Moore doesn't have a public transportation system that people use to get to and from their jobs every day.
+Moore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Moore is an extremely ethnically-diverse town.
+Moore is a very ethnically-diverse town.
 The people who call Moore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moore include English, Irish, Italian, and European.
+Important ancestries of people in Moore include German, Irish, English, Italian, and French.

 The most common language spoken in Moore is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.